-Extensor tendinitis is inflammation of the tendons which straighten the toes.
-They run along the top of the foot.
+Extensor tendinitis is inflammation of the extensor tendons which run along the top of the foot and straighten the toes.
+Pain is felt along the top of the foot.

 What can the athlete do about inflamed extensor tendons?